 The next part of the bench mark was to test performance with real data.
 Five thousand different templates from the Sendwithus database were rendered with real world data.
 Given how Django out performed Jinja on the benchmarks, we expected that it would perform similarly on real templates.
 To our surprise over our dataset Jinja was nearly 4.5 times faster than Django.

-Given the huge performance differences between the our benchmarks and the performance of rendering real templates within Sendwithus, we are reminded to be weary of somewhat contrived benchmarks.
+Given the huge performance differences between the our benchmarks and the performance of rendering real templates within Sendwithus, we are reminded to be wary of somewhat contrived benchmarks.
 Still, the benchmark performance gains on our Jinja snippets extension is promising.
 One of the reasons we were most stoked about switching to Jinja is the ability to easily write cool and performant new template extensions.